4-5 JUNE 2020 /// TOKYO

-The 5th installment of the event will focus on key issues that are pressing the industry, while providing in-depth insights into technical and financial aspects of the operational life of solar PV plants and portfolios.
+The event focused on key issues that are pressing the industry, while providing in-depth insights into technical and financial aspects of the operational life of solar PV plants and portfolios.
 Solar Asset Management Asia caters a platform for delegates to engage in excellent networking and matchmaking opportunities to couple the right projects with the right business partner.